LenAnderson/YouTube-Mouseover-Preview/README.md

 ## Known Issues
-- When the storyboard images have a different aspect ratio they might not show correctly in the preview box.
+- Some aspect ratios do not show correctly in the preview box.
 - Currently only the really small storyboard images (80x45px) can be shown.